hwheeler01/CompBio/github.md

 `git config --global user.name 'Heather E. Wheeler'`

-- The above does __NOT__ have to be your GitHub username, although it can be.
-Another good option is your actual first name and last name.
+- A good option for the above is your actual first name and last name.
 Your commits will be labelled with this name, so this should be informative to potential collaborators.

 `git config --global user.email 'hwheeler1@luc.edu'`